 Unlike most states, New Jersey does not protect the right to bear arms under the state constitution.
-And, even with a permit, you may not carry a loaded weapon unless you are on your own property or place of business.
+Without a permit, you may not carry a weapon unless you are on your own property or place of business.
 (N.J.
 Stat.
-Ann.§ 2C:39-5b.)
+Ann. § § 2C:39-5b, 2C:39-6e.)

 For more information on permitting laws, see Gun Permit Laws in New Jersey.